saivenkatavula-wq/Motion-estimation-using-Lucas-kanade-Horn-schunck-/README.md

 ## Horn-Schunck Method
 The Horn-Schunck method is another approach to estimating optical flow, which introduces a global smoothness constraint.
+## RAFT
+This is an another method for estimating optical flow, it belongs to deep learning domin

 ### Steps:
 1. Initialize `u` and `v` with zero values.